(This article updated 8/25/25 – so many changes since this article was first posted, it was time for an update – BW)

 Thankfully, the FCC in the United States has issued a mandate for all voice service providers to have the robocall-fighting “STIR/SHAKEN” technology in place by no later than June 30, 2021, according to a news release.
 More about that later.

-As an “analytics-based blocking program,” Call Protect allows the company to determine whether an incoming call is legitimate or part of a scam or other robocall scheme.
+As an analytics-based blocking program, AT&T says that ActiveArmor allows it to determine whether an incoming call is legitimate or part of a scam or other robocall scheme.

 T-Mobile (and Deutsche Telekom) – Scam Shield

-T-Mobile has a relatively new initiative called Scam Shield to protect customers from unwanted robocalls.
+T-Mobile also has a robocall-blocking feature, Scam Shield, to protect customers from unwanted spam calls.
 Among its features:

 - Free scam ID and blocking will flag suspicious calls and let you block them.